HITECHCRIME/HC_OVERVIEW/README.md

 Transmedia storytelling has no beginning, middle or end.
 Let the audience fill in the gaps with their engagement on various platforms of expression.
 This leads to potential monetization of engagement via "subscribing to a storyworld".
 Hitech Crime microlabel is a universe that the audience can explore and help it evolve.

 Plot Magic: symbolic themes of Hitech Crime.
 Example: flickering lights or just presence of NEON LIGHTS whenever something important is being passed on or important things are happening both for the narrative and the audience.
+CGI-rendered moths follow everywhere in the background of the scenes (reflective state of mind, going towards personal light)

 Community Engagement Idea: "You know what kind of night it is when Hitech Crime red glows on the streets" - audience uses synchronized set up of red lamps.
 Symbolic meaning would be that we invite the narrative into our private space and interact with it.